 The elaborate Glassy Prison cell the FBI initially holds Reddington in proves to be unneeded once he makes his deal.
 However, a few episodes later, in "Anslo Garrick", we discover that the cell can also function as a very secure safe room during a All Your Base Are Belong to Us situation.

-CIA Evil, FBI Good: Invoked in episode two, with FBI agent Donald Ressler and CIA agent Meera Malik, who sweetly informs the Freelancer that she's CIA, so she can do things the FBI can't do openly.
+CIA Evil, FBI Good: Invoked in Episode 2, with FBI agent Donald Ressler and CIA agent Meera Malik, who sweetly informs the Freelancer that she's CIA, so she can do things the FBI can't do openly.
 Such as torture him by poking around his broken leg.

 Reddington, to the point that he buys back the house he raised his family in, simply to blow it up.

-Then there's Tom, whose relationship to the fake passports and gun Liz found under the floorboards in episode 1 are still unclear.
+Then there's Tom, whose relationship to the fake passports and gun Liz found under the floorboards in Episode 1 is still unclear.
 As well as a evidence of a romantic relationship with the terrorist Gina Zanatakos, which is neither confirmed nor denied.

-Deal with the Devil: Reddington is a traitor, consummate liar and is clearly using the FBI to further his own unknown agenda, but the information and assistance he's providing is so valuable that the FBI and the Justice Department have no choice but to work with him for now.
+Deal with the Devil: Reddington is a traitor, consummate liar and is clearly using the FBI to further his own unknown agenda, but the information and assistance he's providing is so valuable that the FBI and the Justice Department have no choice but to work with him for the forseeable future.

 Liz: (hears her phone ring) Speak of the devil, it's the devil.